pxslip/db-studio/docs/app/data-model.md

 ## Relational Data Models

-In order to understand how Directus handles data models, you will need an understanding of what relational data models are.
+In order to understand how DB Studio handles data models, you will need an understanding of what relational data models are.
 This section provides a brief summary of the core concepts.
 It may be useful as a review, or for business users working on your team that want a simple explanation of how data models work.
-If you have a firm knowledge of relational data model concepts, such as databases, data tables, columns, data types, primary and foreign keys, rows, relationships, and schemas then feel free to jump to [Data Models in Directus](#data-models-in-directus).
+If you have a firm knowledge of relational data model concepts, such as databases, data tables, columns, data types, primary and foreign keys, rows, relationships, and schemas then feel free to jump to [Data Models in DB Studio](#data-models-in-db-studio).

 ### Databases

-Directus is an SQL database wrapper.
+DB Studio is an SQL database wrapper.
 A database is a set of data stored in a computer, in a structured way, making it organized, accessible, and scalable.
 The specific way you structure your data within a database is called your data model.